dawidkaluza/world-cup-score-board/README.md

 - [ ] review and refactor where needed
 - [x] make all checked exceptions non-checked exceptions, extending from ScoreboardException class
 - [x] create a new GameId object, compound of homeTeam and awayTeam names
+- [ ] since it's a live scoreboard, assume that one team can not be present in two different games at the same time